morganbritt19/CTF-Writeups/TryHackMe/Ultratech.md

 ```

 - Once authenticated, we can begin some internal enumeration.
 I typically begin by running `sudo -l` to see if the `r00t` user has any sudo permissions that can be exploited.
 Following that, I bounced around a few directories looking for anything of note.
 Did some other basic enumeration like looking at the `/etc/passwd` file to see if there were other users to enumerate.
 - I tried to SSH into the machine as the `admin` user, but it didn't work.
 It wouldn't authenticate to the FTP server either, so I check to see if it would work with the `/partners.html` login page.
 It did, but I was greeted with a page that contained a note talking about server misconfigurations.
-Since we already knew that there were likely [[Privilege Escalation]] vectors, this didn't help much.
+Since we already knew that there were likely Privilege Escalation vectors, this didn't help much.

 - Running the `id` command as the `r00t` user gave us the following output:
 ```bash
 uid=1001(r00t) gid=1001(r00t) groups=1001(r00t),116(docker)
 ```

 - It looks like the `r00t` user is a member of the `docker` group on the machine.
-It might be worth checking out [[External Resources (RT)|GTFOBins]] and see if there are any ways to abuse that to spawn a root shell.
+It might be worth checking out GTFOBins and see if there are any ways to abuse that to spawn a root shell.
-- The following syntax from [[External Resources (RT)|GTFOBins]] provides us with a root shell as a member of the `docker` group:
+- The following syntax from GTFOBins provides us with a root shell as a member of the `docker` group:
 ```
 docker run -v /:/mnt --rm -it alpine chroot /mnt sh
 ```